top of page

 Cost: $605 incl.
 GST

-Educator/s: Henning Gerlt or Sean Candy
+Educator/s: Sean Candy or Ronan Howard

 Cancellation Policy: To cancel or reschedule, please contact us at least 24hrs in advance.